lmidy/FSND-ItemCatalog/README.md

 `http://localhost:5000/`

 ## Context
-This catalog is all about sharing grudges, reading and sharing Grudget = grudge bucket / aka grudge category
+This catalog is all about sharing grudges, reading others grudges

+Grudget = grudge bucket,  aka grudge category

 Grudge = a story worth sharing, a child of a grudget

 CRUD Operations
---All users can create grudgets (grudge category) --Only the author of the grudget can edit / delete a grudget --Any authenticated user can create grudges against any existing grudgets
+--All users can create grudgets (grudge bucket)
+--Only the author of the grudget can edit / delete a grudget --Any authenticated user can create grudges against any existing grudgets